max1mde/PassengerAPI/README.md

 Keep in mind that you can only retrive and remove passengers, which you have set here by using the addPassenger... methods.
 **Except:** when using the "global" methods like getGlobalPassengers.

+Only use the addPassenger.. methods from the api if your entity does not actually exist (Packet based) Try using Entity#addPassengers() instead if its a real entity...
+PassengerAPI will handle that automatically!

 ```java
 // Add a single passenger